ChordPro/chordpro/docs/content/Using-ChordPro.md

 ## Configuration options

-See [[Configuration files|ChordPro Config]] for details about the configuration files.
+See [[Configuration files|ChordPro Configuration Overview]] for details about the configuration files.

 Note that missing default configuration files are silently ignored.
 ChordPro will never create nor modify configuration files.

-    --sysconfig=*CFG*
-        Designates a system specific config file.

-        The default system config file depends on the operating system and user environment.
-A common value is "/etc/chordpro.json" on Linux systems.

-        This is the place where the system manager can put settings like the paper size, assuming that all printers use the same size.

-    --nosysconfig
+### config

+`--config=`_JSON_ (shorter: `--cfg`)

+A JSON file that defines the behaviour of the program and the layout of the output.
+See [[configuration files|ChordPro-Configuration]] for details.

+This option may be specified more than once.
+Each additional config file overrides the corresponding definitions that are currently active.

+### define

+`--define=`_item_

+Sets a configuration item. _item_ must be in the format of period-separated configuration keys, an equal sign, and the value.

+For example, the equivalent of command line option `--no-chord-grids` is `--define=chordgrid.show=0`.

+You can also use colons to separate the keys, e.g., `chordgrid:show`.

+`--define` may be used more than once to set multiple items.

+### no-default-configs

+`--no-default-configs` (short: `-X`)

+Do not use any config files except the ones mentioned explicitly on the command line.

+This guarantees that the program is running with the default configuration.

+### noconfig

+`--noconfig`

+Don't use the specific config file, even if it exists.

+### nolegacyconfig

+`--nolegacyconfig`

+Don't use a legacy config file, even if it exists.

+### nosysconfig

+`--nosysconfig`

 Don't use the system specific config file, even if it exists.

-    --nolegacyconfig
-        Don't use a legacy config file, even if it exists.

-    --userconfig=*CFG*
-        Designates the config file for the user.

-        The default user config file depends on the operating system and user environment.
-Common values are
-        "$HOME/.config/chordpro/chordpro.json" and
-        "$HOME/.chordpro/chordpro.json", where $HOME indicates the user home directory.

-        Here you can put settings for your preferred fonts and other layout parameters that you want to apply to all chordpro runs.

-    --nouserconfig
+### nouserconfig

+`--nouserconfig`

 Don't use the user specific config file, even if it exists.

-    --config=*CFG* (shorter: --cfg)
-        Designates the config file specific for this run.

-        Default is a file named "chordpro.json" in the current directory.

-        Here you can put settings that apply to the files in this directory only.

-        You can specify multiple config files.
-The settings are accumulated.

-    --noconfig
-        Don't use the specific config file, even if it exists.

-    --define=*item*
-        Sets a configuration item. *item* must be in the format of colon-separated configuration keys, an equal sign, and the value.
-        For example, the equivalent of --no-chord-grids is --define=chordgrid:show=0.

-        --define may be used multiple times to set multiple items.

-    --no-default-configs (short: -X)
-        Do not use any config files except the ones mentioned explicitly on the command line.

-        This guarantees that the program is running with the default configuration.

-    --print-default-config
+### print-default-config

+`--print-default-config`

-        Prints the default configuration, and exits.
+Prints the default configuration to standard output, and exits.

-        The default configuration is commented to explain its contents.
+The default configuration is fully commented to explain its contents.

-    --print-final-config
+### print-final-config

+`--print-final-config`

-        Prints the final configuration (after processing all system, user and other config files), and exits.
+Prints the final configuration (after processing all system, user and other config files) to standard output, and exits.

 The final configuration is not commented.
 Sorry.

+### sysconfig

+`--sysconfig=`_CFG_

+Designates a system specific config file.

+### userconfig

+`--userconfig=`_CFG_

+Designates the config file for the user.

 ## Miscellaneous options

+### help

-    --help (short: -h)
+`--help` (short: `-h`)

-        Prints help message.
+Prints a help message.
 No other output is produced.

-    --manual
+### ident

+`--ident`

+Shows the program name and version.

+### manual

+`--manual`

-        Prints the manual.
+Prints the manual page.
 No other output is produced.

-    --ident
-        Shows the program name and version.

-    --verbose
+### verbose

+`--verbose`

 Provides more verbose information of what is going on.

+In particular, ChordPro will print the names of the configuration files that it processed.
+This may be revealing information.